2 US Navy sailors charged with providing sensitive military information to China | Law-Order

 2 US Navy sailors charged with providing sensitive military information to China

-Two US Navy sailors were charged on Thursday with providing sensitive military information to China -- including details on wartime exercises, naval operations and critical technical material.
+Two US Navy sailors were charged Thursday with providing sensitive military information to China — including details on wartime exercises, naval operations and critical technical material.

 US officials have for years expressed concern about the espionage threat they say the Chinese government poses, bringing criminal cases in recent years against Beijing intelligence operatives who have stolen sensitive government and commercial information, including through illegal hacking.